-A high-quality science education provides the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.
+The National Curriculum states that a high-quality science education provides the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.
 Science has changed our lives and is vital to the world’s future prosperity, and all pupils should be taught essential aspects of the knowledge, methods, processes and uses of science.
-Through building up a body of key foundation knowledge and concepts, pupils should be encouraged to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
+Through building up a body of key foundational knowledge and concepts, pupils should be encouraged to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
 They should be encouraged to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.

 Implementation of Science

 Whatever we teach in science, we always start with the big picture, asking and answering the questions- Why is this important?
 How does it affect me?
 How does it affect the world around me?
 What possibilities and opportunities it may offer me?
 How does this link to learning I will do in the future?

 Our science curriculum road map shows all learners in school what they have already learned, what they will learn next and in the future.
 Our science road map details a balance between knowledge in chemistry, biology and physics and the scientific skills required of learners throughout school.